webqit/quantum-js/README.md

 ### Outside Changes Will Be Automatically Reflected

-Stateful JS programs will statically reflect changes to any external references that it may depend on:
+Stateful JS programs will statically reflect changes to any external references that they may depend on:

 ```js
 // External value